felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 ---

-These tutorials are designed to provide a clear and structured introduction to _bell_, helping you build a foundation for programming within the context of computer-assisted composition.
+These tutorials are designed to provide a clear and structured introduction to _bell_, helping you build a foundation for programming in the context of computer-assisted composition.
+Furthermore, many of these concepts will be broadly relevant and applicable to other programming languages and environments, should you wish to learn additional tools.
 Whether your interest lies in algorithmic music or simply gaining a deeper understanding of tools like _bellplay~_, the aim is to make the material accessible and relevant.
-Take your time, and feel free to revisit sections as needed—programming is a skill that grows with practice and experimentation.
+Take your time and feel free to revisit sections as needed—programming is a skill that grows with practice and experimentation.